digital-cargo/good-practice-shipment-tracking/README.md

 - Not relevant?

 If applicable, ONE Record ChangeRequest process has to be applied when updating logistics objects for a certain shipment.
-Relevance of 1R ChangeRequest process depends on the applied data exchange scenario.
+The relevance of ONE Record ChangeRequest process depends on the applied data exchange scenario.
 Please refer to details above.
-For any logistics object related updates where equivalent data elements exist in traditional messaging specifications it is recommended of using the appropriate MIP "Error" Code along with ChangeIndicator "C" as specified in IATA Message Improvement Programme as reference.
+For any logistics object related updates where equivalent data elements exist in traditional messaging specifications it is recommended to use the appropriate MIP "Error" Code along with ChangeIndicator "C" as specified in IATA Message Improvement Programme as reference.

-When data is updated, shared or requested to be shared errors might occur, e.g. requested shipment id is unknown, server not available, logistics object update restricted due to different owner, etc. In general, the standard processes as specified in IATA 1R documentation apply.
+When data is updated, shared or requested to be shared errors might occur, e.g. the requested shipment ID may be unknown, a server may not available, logistics object update restricted due to different owner, etc. In general, the standard processes as specified in the ONE Record documentation apply.

-For any logistics object related errors where equivalent data elements exist in traditional messaging specifications it is recommended of using the appropriate
+For any logistics object related errors where equivalent data elements exist in traditional messaging specifications it is recommended to use the appropriate
 MIP Error Code as specified in IATA Message Improvement Programme as reference.

-The 1R ChangeRequest process and Error Handling procss is described in the [ONE REcord API specification](https://iata-cargo.github.io/ONE-Record/) chapters [Subscriptions](https://iata-cargo.github.io/ONE-Record/subscriptions/), [Notifications](https://iata-cargo.github.io/ONE-Record/notifications/), and [Action Requests](https://iata-cargo.github.io/ONE-Record/action-requests/).
+The ONE Record ChangeRequest process and error handling process is described in the [ONE Record API specification](https://iata-cargo.github.io/ONE-Record/) chapters [Subscriptions](https://iata-cargo.github.io/ONE-Record/subscriptions/), [Notifications](https://iata-cargo.github.io/ONE-Record/notifications/), and [Action Requests](https://iata-cargo.github.io/ONE-Record/action-requests/).